trustlines-protocol/tl-docs/docs/guides/tl_app_user_guide.md

 _If you already went through the [starting via an invite link](#starting-via-an-invite-link) steps, feel free to [skip](#creating-a-trustline) this section._

-* * *
+___

 The first thing you need to do when signing up for a new account is to accept the `Terms & Conditions`.

 <center><a href="../../assets/images/app_user_guide/v1.11/sign_up_login.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/sign_up_login.png"></a><a href="../../assets/images/app_user_guide/v1.11/terms_and_conditions.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/terms_and_conditions.png"></a></center>

 Upon accepting the Terms & Conditions, the app will automatically generate a new account for you.
-Once the account generation is complete, you get to choose the name displayed in the name for yourself.
+Once the account generation is complete, you get to choose the name displayed for yourself.

 <center><a href="../../assets/images/app_user_guide/v1.11/generating_account.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/generating_account.png"></a><a href="../../assets/images/app_user_guide/v1.11/choose_name.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/choose_name.png"></a></center>